 (2) Subsection (1) does not apply in relation to a lottery if all of the tickets or chances in the lottery are sold or offered for sale by means of a vending machine located on premises, or 2 or more vending machines located on the same premises, where those premises are of a prescribed kind or class.

-[Section 105 amended by No. 24 of 1998 s.
+[Section 105 amended: No. 24 of 1998 s.
 64.]

 106. Offences involving lotteries